dteske25/DreamsMadeTrue/_posts/2000-01-07-registration.md

 If you are an Iowa girl with special needs, you can be part of the Dreams Made True, Inc. Pageant.
 Registration is preferred by June 1, 2015, along with the $50.00 registration fee.
 This fee covers all pageant events, meals, a t-shirt for the contestant, and two adult tickets to the main event!
 Registrations received after June 1 are not guaranteed a t-shirt or recognition in the program.

-<iframe src="https://docs.google.com/forms/d/1hhnQwhHq4I2i-Ww-7SYhNhY-0DZWsszbsLKsh-rdunk/viewform?embedded=true" width="100%" height="auto" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>
+<iframe src="https://docs.google.com/forms/d/1hhnQwhHq4I2i-Ww-7SYhNhY-0DZWsszbsLKsh-rdunk/viewform?embedded=true" width="100%" height="500" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>

 ### Embed your video like this: